fagostini/BioMate/README.md

-# BioFun
+# BioMate

-A collection of scripts and utility tools for everyday processing of biological data
+A collection of scripts and utility tools for everyday processing of biological data, conveniently packed into a single Python package.